mcneel/developer.rhino3d.com/content/en/guides/general/rhino-ui-system/_index.md

 toc_type = "single"
 +++

-This guide proves an overview of Rhino's User Interface (UI) system, and it compares the new system found in Rhino 8 with the previous system found in Rhino 7 and earlier.
+This guide proves an overview of Rhino's User Interface (UI) system, and it lists any and all changes made throughout each version.

+## UI Concepts

+### Macros

+Macros contain information needed to display or describe the command script that gets run when the macro is executed.
+Macro definitions include the following:

+- Image which is displayed when possible
+- Name
+- Menu item text
+- Command script to execute.

+### Toolbar Buttons

+Toolbar buttons can contain left and/or right mouse click actions.
+Mouse click actions are assigned to macros which contain a script to run when clicked.
+Toolbar buttons display the image associated with macro assigned to the left mouse action if present, if not the right click macro image is used.

+Toolbar buttons can optionally be configured to temporarily fly out other toolbars if desired.

+Toolbar buttons can only reference macros from the same RUI file as the toolbar they belong to.

+### Toolbars

+Toolbars are collections of Toolbar buttons.
+Toolbars also have a name and optionally an image representing them in a tab.

+### Toolbar Groups

+Toolbar groups are collections of references to toolbars from the same RUI file.
+Dragging a toolbar from one file to a group in another file results in the toolbar and its referenced macros being copied from the source file to the destination file.
+Toolbar groups can’t reference Rhino panels.

+### Menus

+The Rhino menu system can be extended using menu items defined in an RUI file.
+The RUI file contains location information describing where to insert an item into the menu system.
+New menu items are defined by referencing a Macro which contains:

+- Menu text.
+- Menu item image.
+- Command script which is run when the menu item is clicked on.

+### RUI Files

+RUI files are collections of the items above and are stored in a text file.
+Items stored in an RUI file can reference items defined in any file.
+Changes to items in the file are saved automatically when Rhino is closed.
+You may open or close RUI files or manually choose to save a file at any time.
+The current version of a file is backed up and changes are saved to the file name.
+If a file gets damaged you can delete it and rename the backup file in an attempt to restore the previous version.
+If the backup file is damaged then nothing can be recovered.

+Rhino plug-ins can install a RUI file with the same name as the plug-in and it will get copied into a writeable location and opened automatically when Rhino starts.
+This gives a plug-in the ability to extend the Rhino interface while allowing the plug-in to not load until it is referenced.

+Note, all of the above can be managed using the **[Toolbar](https://docs.mcneel.com/rhino/7/help/en-us/index.htm#options/toolbars.htm#(null))** command.

+### Rhino Panels

+Rhino panels are custom user interfaces created by core Rhino or a plug-in that can be grouped together with tabs.

+# Changes

-## Rhino 9 UI System
+## Rhino 9

-The goals of the new Rhino 9 UI system were to:
+The goals of the Rhino 9 UI system were to:

 - Simplify RUIs
 - Simplify moving setups across machines
-- Improve and simplify the prior 8 system
+- Improve and simplify on the prior 8 system
 - 100% compatibility with moving to 8 or sending files back to 8
-- A more fluid editing experience
+- Create a more fluid editing experience

-The Rhino 9 system is very similar to Rhino 8, with the following changes.

 ### RUI Files

-- RUI files are modified directly again without diffs exactly as Rhino 7 worked
+- RUI files are modified directly (again) without diffs exactly as Rhino 7 and prior worked
 - Any links to other RUIs are resolved and copied into the RUI (Except for fly-outs or sidebars)
 - Diffs will be combined with the respective RUI on migrating to Rhino 9
 - Every part of the RUI file (Except menus) is now edited in one dialog

+#### Groups

+Rhino 8 attempted to synchronise groups and containers, Rhino 9 does not synchronise them, when a toolbar or group is shown, it is part of the window layout, and any changes to it, will not be reflected in the RUI.
+To modify them, use the Toolbar dialog.

-#### Macro
+#### Macros

-Macros have been simplified and no longer need editing separately, nor do they have their own dialog
+Macros have been simplified and no longer need editing separately, nor do they have their own dialog.
+Trailing macros are also no longer possible, Every macro that is created exists in a toolbar item.

+#### Icons

+All icons that exist in the RUI are hosted on either a toolbar or macro.
+This ensures icons in the file are always useful.

 ---

-## Rhino 8 UI System
+## Rhino 8

-The goals of the new Rhino 8 UI system were to:
+The goals of the Rhino 8 UI system were to:

-- Display panels and toolbars in the same container.
+- Display panels and toolbars in the same tabbed container as toolbars.
 - Reference toolbars and macros from multiple sources without having to copy definitions from one RUI file to another.
 - Deliver Rhino User Interface (RUI) changes without overwriting or replacing existing files in Rhino or plug-in service releases.
 (In prior Rhino versions, replacing the RUI file to deliver updated toolbars and macros caused user changes to RUI files to be overwritten.)
 - Quickly change the Rhino UI to display task-orientated tools.